HM2021-BC/BC-Group7/README.md

 # Tamacoinchi

 Tamacoinchi is a smart contract that allows users to raise their own virtual cute pet.
 Every transaction is written on the Ethereum blockchain.
-Feed, pet and raise your pet.
+Feed, pet and raise your new best friend.
 But be careful: if you're pet starves to death, you have to ask a friend to revive it!

 Enjoy!